 The Spanish Language and Spanish Studies Program will operate between the June-July and the Local Leadership Enrichment Program will operate for three weeks in August.

 Although hiring instructors is a few years away this is a frequent question and is worthy of elaboration.

 We take the responsibility of educating our future global leaders very seriously and have devoted unparalleled resources to secure tachers befitting of our distinguised enrollment.

 Perhaps most importantly our teachers are meant to inspire students learning by embodying a lifelong commitment to learning themselves.
-To facilitate the empowerment of students and our commitment to self-directed learning teachers are not simply ‘givers of information’, but instead act as guides and provoke students personal learning.
-Each student will select a teacher who will then serve to mentor them in their learning.
+To facilitate the empowerment of students and our commitment to self-directed learning teachers will not be the traditional ‘givers of information’, but instead will act as guides and provoke students personal learning.

 We anticipate a teacher to student ratio of ~1:12.